-(12b) Unless excluded from the scope of application of this Regulation, the obligations relating to regulated explosives precursors should apply to all substances listed in the respective column 1 of Annexes I and II, irrespective of their concentration.

-- (13) To improve the practical application of thise Regulation, both economic operators and public authorities should provide for adequate training regarding the obligations of this Regulation.
+- (12b) This Regulation requires economic operators to report suspicious transactions, regardless of whether the prospective customer is a member of the general public, a professional user or an economic operator.
+The obligations relating to regulated explosives precursors, including that of reporting suspicious transactions, should apply to all substances listed in the respective column 1 of Annexes I and II, irrespective of their concentration.
+However, products that contain explosives precursors only to such a small extent and in such complex mixtures that the extraction of explosives precursors is impossible without complication are excluded from the scope of this Regulation. - (13)To improve the practical application of thise Regulation, both economic operators and public authorities should provide for adequate training regarding the obligations of this Regulation.
 Member States should have in place inspection authorities and organise regular awareness-raising actions, targeted at the specificities of each different sector, and maintain a permanent dialogue with the supply chain, including those operating online. - (14)The choice of substances used by criminals for the illicit manufacture of explosives can change rapidly.
 It should, therefore, be possible to bring additional substances under the regime provided by this Regulation, where necessary as a matter of urgency.
 In order to accommodate possible developments in the misuse of substances as explosives precursors, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission in respect of to list additional substances that are not to be made available to the general public, to amending the concentration limit values above which certain substances restricted under this Regulation are not to be made available to the general public, and to-listing of additional substances in respect of which suspicious transactions are to be reported.
-It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making8.
-In particular, to ensure equal participation in the preparation of delegated acts, the European Parliament and the Council receive all documents at the same time as Member States' experts, and their experts systematically have access to meetings of Commission expert groups dealing with the preparation of delegated acts. - (15) In order to deal with substances not already restricted by this Regulation listed in Annex I or II but in respect of which a Member State discovers reasonable grounds for believing that they could be used for the illicit manufacture of explosives, a safeguard clause for an adequate Union procedure is should be provided.
+It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making9.
+In particular, to ensure equal participation in the preparation of delegated acts, the European Parliament and the Council receive all documents at the same time as Member States' experts, and their experts systematically have access to meetings of Commission expert groups dealing with the preparation of delegated acts. - (15)In order to deal with substances not already restricted by this Regulation listed in Annex I or II but in respect of which a Member State discovers reasonable grounds for believing that they could be used for the illicit manufacture of explosives, a safeguard clause for an adequate Union procedure is should be provided.
 Moreover, in view of the specific risks to be addressed in this Regulation, it is appropriate to allow Member States, in certain circumstances, to adopt safeguard measures, including in respect of substances already subject to measures under this Regulation.
-Furthermore, Member States should be allowed to maintain national measures, which they have already previously notified to the Commission in line with Article 13(6) of Regulation (EU) No. 98/2013. - (16) The regulatory framework would be simplified by transferring integrating the relevant security-oriented restrictions on making available ammonium nitrate from Regulation (EC) No 1907/2006 into to this Regulation.
-For that reason, paragraphs 2 and 3 of entry 58 to Annex XVII to Regulation (EC) No 1907/2006 should be deleted. - (17) Regulation (EU) No 98/2013 should be repealed.
+Furthermore, Member States should be allowed to maintain national measures, which they have already previously notified to the Commission in line with Article 13(6) of Regulation (EU) No. 98/2013.